magicant/yash/README.md

 the Software Development Utilities and the C-Language Development Utilities options.

-Currently, yash is mainly tested on Fedora, macOS, and Cygwin.
+Currently, yash is mainly tested on Fedora and macOS.

 ## Installation